The Political Economy of West African Migration Governance (WAMiG)

 Such active engagement between African and European countries is still lacking.
 On the one hand, critics highlight the tendency for migration cooperation to favour European interests rather than those of their African counterparts, incoherence in EU policy-making and the exclusionary nature of many of the summits and events.
 On the other hand, African governments have been criticised for their lack of engagement in migration governance.
 One major problem is how little is known about interests, stakes and stakeholders when it comes to governing migration, including emigration (both regular and irregular), immigration and dealing with displaced persons.
 The Political Economy of West African Migration Governance project endeavours to highlight the political dimension of migration governance (i.e. what are the real [sometimes hidden] interests and power asymmetries) and the multiple stakeholders (including civil society and sub-national ones).

-The project is participatory by design and a dissemination event series will take place in order to discuss and debate our findings with local experts in Abuja, Banjul, Dakar and Niamey.
-In addition there will be a final workshop to discuss our findings comparatively with scholars and civil society actors from all four WAMIG countries.
-This will take place in Accra in cooperation with the Centre for Migration Studies.
-More information on these events can be found here.
+The project is participatory by design and a dissemination event series took place in order to discuss and debate our findings with local experts in Abuja, Banjul, Dakar and Niamey.
+In addition there was a stakeholder workshop to discuss our findings comparatively with scholars and civil society actors from all four WAMIG countries.
+This took place in Accra in cooperation with the Centre for Migration Studies.

 Funded by the Stiftung Mercator, the Political Economy of West African Migration Governance project is undertaken within the framework of the Mercator Dialogue on Asylum and Migration (MEDAM).
 MEDAM is a three-year research and consultation project that identifies and closes gaps in existing research and develops specific recommendations for policy makers.